|Zur deutschsprachigen Version wechseln|

 - The retrieval software providing numerous possibilities of enquiry and indices was developed by the Competence Centre for Electronic Text Publishing at Trier University.
 The intuitive user guidance with extensive help functions is currently available in a German and an English version; other languages are being prepared.

-- Furhermore, the CAG-online provides comfortable access to a data base of Augustinian primary and secondary literature, currently comprehending ca. 33,000 bibliographical data records, developed with regard to content.
+- Furhermore, the CAG-online provides comfortable access to a data base of Augustinian primary and secondary literature, currently comprehending almost 38,000 bibliographical data records, developed with regard to content.

 - Maintenance, updating and continuous improvement of the data stock are to be ensured by the Zentrum für Augustinus-Forschung at Würzburg University (ZAF).
 For CAG-online subscribers the relevant updates are available at zero extra cost.